Jump to main content

 The Agri4D conference aims to bridge science, policy and practice to create a real-world impact on global food systems to help achieve the Sustainable Development Goal 2, Zero Hunger.

-The scientific committee, responsible for the content, consists of nine members from different backgrounds.
+The scientific committee, responsible for the content in the three themes, consists of nine members from different backgrounds.
 You can read about them below.

 Elisabeth Rajala, Dr.